RSSchermer/entitytled/README.md

 This is basically the inverse of the `director` field on the `Movie` companion object described in the previous section.
-Together, this 'to many' relationship specification and the 'to one' relationship on the `Movie` companion object, form the full '`Director` one-to-many `Movie`' relationship.
+Together, this 'to many' relationship definition and the 'to one' relationship on the `Movie` companion object, form the full '`Director` one-to-many `Movie`' relationship.

 One thing better illustrated for a 'to many' relationship (but technically also possible for a 'to one' relationship) is that we can further constrain the set